Cwang4749/Memory-Game/README.md

 Lastly, for the complex button sounds feature, it soon became clear to me that I lacked understanding regarding the copy paste snippet provided from the tutorial: startTone() and stopTone().
 Although I was able to successfully put the sounds into the game and it works properly with the clue sequences, but it simply would not play indefinitely when the user continues clicking on the button.
-Currently I am still working on this issue and will hopefully find my answer through online resources such as videos, tutorials, or possibly online forums.]
+After isolating the audio component by copying it into a new glitch project, I was able to experiment and combine new knowledge gained from online research in order to successfully complete the complex audio optional feature.
+It took a lot of research and testing before I was able to integrate the audio files into the project and have it behave appropriately.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [My biggest question regarding web development is: where is all the data coming from?
 Not including the built in